bobzwik/Quadcopter_SimCon/README.md

 * Angular Velocity (*p*, *q*, *r*) (The drone's angular velocity described in its own body frame, also known as *&Omega;*.
 This is not equivalent to *phi_dot*, *theta_dot*, *psi_dot*)

 The PyDy scripts use the Kane Method to derive the system's equations and output a Mass Matrix (*MM*) and a right-hand-side vector (*RHS*).
 These outputs are used to obtain the state derivative vector *s_dot* in the equation `MM*s_dot = RHS`.
 To solve for *s_dot*, one must first calculate the inverse of the Mass Matrix, to be used in the equation `s_dot = inv(MM)*RHS`.
 Fortunately, for the quadcopter in this project, the Mass Matrix is a diagonal matrix and inverses quite easily.
 One can numerically solve for *s_dot* during the integration, but PyDy is able to analytically solve the state derivatives, which then can easily be copied into the ODE function.

+Currently, I have seperated the PyDy scripts into 3 folders.
+The first is just a basic quadcopter.
+In the second, I have added gyroscopic precession of the rotors.
+And in the third, wind and aerodynamic drag was added.

 **NOTE**: In my scripts, Motor 1 is the front left motor, and the rest are numbered clockwise.
 This is not really conventional, but is simple enough.